Were there human offspring of fallen angels?

-He told everyone who really cared about following His laws that there would be a flood on the horizon, a world-wide flood which would punish
+He let those know - everyone who really cared about following His laws -

-God, the merciful God He was and is, gave everyone of the day a chance
+that there would soon be a great flood on the horizon; a huge flood which

-for repentance.
+God - the merciful God that He was - gave people a chance at repentance.

-He did not want anyone to go down, but, also, realized
+He did not want everyone to go down, because of these fallen angels; but,

 there might be nor more evil upon the earth.
 And still the sons of men

-would not return from their evil ways, and they increased the anger
+would not return from their evil ways, and they increased their anger

 of the Lord as that time, and did not even direct their hearts to all this.

-completely swallowed up by those who had blood of these angelic humans,
+"swallowed up" by those who had some blood of these terrestrial angels,

-There were a few - only a few - who tried to remain moral.
-They tried to
+There were a few - just a few - who tried to stay moral.
+They worked to

-keep physically pure, because they knew, for Christ's sake, they had to keep
+angels, and the like; because they knew, for Christ's sake, they had to keep

 There is a great deal more about this in the book The Rise of Mystery